 Advertisement

-Beauty Banks also provides toiletries like soap, toothpaste and shampoo to people living in poverty in the UK.
-They work with food banks, homeless shelters, refuges and schools.
+Beauty Banks also provides toiletries like soap, toothpaste and shampoo to food banks, homeless shelters, refuges and schools.

 Plenty of companies also send free samples of products or do regular social media giveaways.
 Keep an eye on your favourite beauty brands’ social media pages for the latest.